List of communities celebrating the Traditional Latin Mass

 As of 2023, the largest priestly communities using the Traditional Latin Mass exclusively are the Priestly Fraternity of Saint Peter (FSSP) with 386 priests, Institute of Christ the King Sovereign Priest (ICKSP) with 147 priests and Institute of the Good Shepherd (IBP) with 62 priests.
 (Note: The Society of Saint Pius X (SSPX), with 707 priests, outnumbers them all, yet it is in an irregular canonical situation, lacking thus full communion with the Church's hierarchy.)

+This list also includes, in the last section, groups that are not in full communion with the Holy See, and that lack canonical recognition thereof.
+(Note: The Catholic Church makes a distinction between full and partial communion: where full communion exists, there is but the one Church; partial communion, on the other hand, exists where some elements of Christian faith are held in common, but complete unity on essentials is lacking.
+Full communion involves completeness of "those bonds of communion – faith, sacraments and pastoral governance – that permit the Faithful to receive the life of grace within the Church.")